krawaller/aehomepage/main-en.md

-Welcome to **Algebra Explorer**, the symbolic calculator app that will also help you eplore algebra!
+Welcome to **Algebra Explorer**, the symbolic calculator app for iOS that will also help you eplore algebra!

 It features: